February 22, 2017 Healthy Living

 If you’re looking beyond web resources to sharpen your healthy-cooking skills, I strongly recommend taking a peek at the CDPHP community wellness class listing.
 These free classes, like Warm Up the Winter with Your Slow Cooker, will teach you to create healthy, satisfying meals.

 We also recently held a healthy recipe contest with our CDPHP Insights community.
 Thanks to our winner, Karen, for submitting her Zucchini/Chicken Bake, perfect as a main dish or as a side.
 In second place was Dana for her delicious Banana Bread recipe and Rose placed third with her take on a Spinach Mushroom Frittata.
-You can download recipe cards for each of these items and try them out today!
 Also, consider joining our CDPHP Insights community – you’ll have the opportunity to share important feedback with CDPHP, as well as participate in fun contests like this one.

 Let’s face it: We’re not perfect, and you still may order the occasional pizza.
 The important thing is to try and devote some time to planning ahead and shopping for exactly what you need.
 You may just see your stress level – and grocery bill! – decrease as a result.